 Ottawa is a pretty big city that stretches for over 100 km / 62 miles east-west, so a need to have rapid transit emerged a few decades ago.
 Although many people still prefer to drive, rapid buses are quite popular, especially among downtown commuters.

 With some small exceptions, the Transitway is a dedicated network of roads, overpasses, bridges, and trench highways used exclusively by rapid buses.
 Many of the 58 stations offer park-and-ride options.
-As I don't need to commute to work on a daily basis, my experience taking a bus in Ottawa is quite limited.
+As I don't need to commute to work daily, my experience taking a bus in Ottawa is quite limited.
 However, from what I've seen so far, the Transitway seems fairly fast and reliable.
 The Achilles heel of the Transitway is its stretch in downtown Ottawa where buses share the road with cars and cross a handful of busy intersections.
 Obviously, this means congestion.

 On the contrary, the Trillium Line (Line 2) is never busy or congested, because the train line was built over existing railway tracks away from where most people live and work.